-- Meets all necessary eligibility requirements, including incorporating the 2020 MHW theme, Mental Health: We All Have A Role to Play
+- Meets all necessary eligibility requirements, including incorporating the 2021 MHW theme, ‘Awareness, Belonging, Connection’.

 - Willingness to explore collaboration and partnership with other organisations/agencies on the event, in particular those targeting the same audience and in the same location